VladRico/apache2_BackdoorMod/README.md

 The endpoint `http[s]://<TARGET>/ping` tell you if the module is currently working.

 # Notes
-You could easily edit the differents endpoints and the password.
+You could easily edit the different endpoints and the password.
 It is defined by constants at the beginning of `mod_backdoor.c`.<br/>
 Apache2 Module Backdoor is inspired from Ringbuilder, created by Juan Manuel Fernandez ([@TheXC3LL](https://twitter.com/TheXC3LL))<br/>
 More info about Ringbuilder:<br/>